 Nephilim warbeasts get a sort of interesting Unyielding bonus, but that should not encourage you to spam them, since the overall usefulness changed little throughout the years.
 Nephilim are not outright bad, but their performance is questionable (outside the characters) and ranges from adequate (Nephilim Bolt Thrower) to mediocre (Nephilim Soldier).
 Their points cost also deters you from spamming them, and two out of the four Nephilm are more support beasts than combat beasts; essentially, you wouldn't take more than one or two anyway.
 Let's discuss them in detail:

 Nephilim Bloodseer - The Bloodseer is an interesting support piece with varying utility depending on other available beasts.
 Unfortunately the mainstray beasts of this list are characters, meaning you cannot cast their animi.
-If you won't bring other worthwile choices (Carnivean or the Naga Nightlurker, for example), you may find its Primal Magic a moot point.
-Despite its poor personal contribution, Telemetry will help your warlock, Hex Hunters, Ice Witches, Sorceress, and the Blackfrost Shard - the latter two have a lot of merit in Children of the Dragon builds as well, so consider a single Bloodseer.
+If you won't bring other worthwile choices (Carnivean, Mekanoshredder, Archangel or the Naga Nightlurker, for example), you may find its Primal Magic a moot point.
+Despite its poor personal contribution, Telemetry will help your warlock, Hex Hunters, Ice Witches, Sorceress, and the Blackfrost Shard.
+In that case consider a single Bloodseer.

 Nephilim Protector - Another utility piece, this one is there to enhance your warlock's safety.
 You are unlikely to choose this beast over other, much cheaper Shield Guard options (Ogrun Bokur, Valkyries).
 It gets Unyielding in melee though, so it can provide Guard Dog for your warlock in the danger zone for a prolonged time when engaged.
 Sadly, the list offers no offensive bonus beyond that, and its offensive prowess is limited at best already.
 It is expensive for what it does but the Safeguard animus may occasionally come very handy

 Nephilim Bolt Thrower - One of the more popular Nephilim, but unfortunately gets next to none from this theme force.
 It won't stay too long in a fight even with Unyielding, and if you have to rely on that, the enemy is probably dictating the flow of battle already.
 The +2 ARM does offer you a modicum of defensive flexibility.
 If you are in a situation where you must walk out of melee and receive a free strike (or if you charged a weak enemy looking to trigger Quick Work but failed), Unyielding might keep your Bolt Thrower alive an extra turn.

-Blightbringer: Its auras synergize greatly with your close combat elements, especially with Swordsmen.
+Blightbringer: Its auras synergize greatly with your close combat elements, especially with Swordsmen and Legionnaires.

 - Blighted Nyss Raptors - An excellent combined arms unit, Tactician helps both their positioning and the other Nyss units around them.